 El juego is a multicultural nomadic community based in Colombia.
 They are deeply dedicated to resolving the origin of individual and social conflicts through the use of different healing methods that they investigate and improve.
 Their work draws from a range of traditions including Marshall Rosenberg’s nonviolent communication, Alexander Lowen´s Bioenergetics and the Dream journey of the Lakota tribes of North America.
 Some of the techniques they use include family constellations, regressions and respiration.
 They receive visitors from all over the world and are constantly exchanging knowledge and learning from renowned psychotherapists, conflict resolution specialists and spiritual leaders that are deeply connected and invested in the community.

 El Juego will be guiding us through our 3-day personal development course.
 Our time with them will challenge us to play, break down our walls and re-emerge as a pop-up community.

 Participatory Action Research Trainer

 Kirsten works at the nexus between youth-led development, participatory action research and nonprofit management.
 Through co-founding Recrear, Kirsten has been working to blend experiential education with creative research.
-She co-designed Recrear’s youth-led Participatory Action Research methodology and has implemented it with various different groups in over 10 countries.
+She co-designed Recrear’s youth-led Participatory Action Research methodology and has implemented it in various contexts.

 In her research work, she’s explored topics from youth participation among Afro-Ecuadorians, to socio-economic inclusion of young people in Bolivia, to the program evaluation practices of INGOs in London.
 Her research around civil society building and nonprofit management has also led to the design of Recrear’s short courses for organizations and universities.